-Maria Ginzburg is an experienced litigator whose practice focuses on complex commercial and financial disputes.
+Maria Ginzburg is an experienced litigator who focuses on complex commercial and financial disputes.
+She has recovered nearly $3 billion for her clients in residential mortgage-backed securities (RMBS)-related actions.

 - Alix v.
 McKinsey & Co.: Representing McKinsey & Co., a worldwide management consulting firm, against claims by Jay Alix, founder of consulting firm AlixPartners, and Mar-Bow Partners, a company founded by Jay Alix, challenging McKinsey’s Chapter 11 disclosures under Rule 2014.